Urinary tract pain constantly. Causes of bladder pain in women

 Cystitis - inflammation of the bladder

-Many women experience bladder pain.
-In most of these situations, when the soreness disappears on its own after a few hours, the fair sex does not betray such a phenomenon of particular importance.
-However, the situation is quite different when the pain is so pronounced that it causes discomfort and disrupts the usual way of life.
-Then the woman has a question: why does the bladder hurt, what treatment is needed.
-Let's try to answer it, naming the main factors that cause the appearance of pain in this case.
+Many women have experienced pain in the bladder area.
+In most of these situations, when the pain disappears on its own after a few hours, the fair sex does not attach much importance to this phenomenon.
+However, the situation is completely different when the pain is so severe that it causes discomfort and disrupts the usual way of life.
+Then the woman has a question: why does the bladder hurt, what treatment is necessary.
+Let's try to answer it by naming the main factors that cause pain in this case.

-Before prescribing treatment for pain in the bladder in women, doctors conduct a comprehensive diagnosis.
-After all, depending on the type of violation, the type of pathogen, therapy is selected.
+Before prescribing treatment for bladder pain in women, doctors conduct a comprehensive diagnosis.
+After all, therapy is selected depending on the type of disorder and the type of pathogen.

-So, among the most common causes of such symptoms, first of all it is necessary to note cystitis.
-This disease is characterized by the appearance of pain, pain during urination.
+So, among the most common causes of such symptoms, cystitis should first be noted.
+This disease is characterized by the appearance of pain and cutting when urinating.
 Therefore, it is quite difficult to confuse it.
-Treatment in this case directly depends on the type of pathogen, which is identified by bacteriological examination of urine.
-Taking into account the results obtained, an antibacterial agent is prescribed (Fosfomycin, for example), as well as uroseptics (), antispasmodics (No-shpa, Papaverine) with severe pain.
+Treatment directly depends on the type of pathogen, which is identified by conducting a bacteriological examination of urine.
+Taking into account the results obtained, an antibacterial agent (Fosfomycin, for example), as well as uroseptics (), antispasmodics (No-shpa, Papaverine) are prescribed for severe pain.

-If the bladder hurts due to a gynecological disease, then the treatment is directed, first of all, to the very violation that provoked the pain.
-This can be observed with endocervicitis, salpingoophoritis, ovarian apoplexy, endometritis.
-Diagnosis of the disease in such cases is not complete without ultrasound.
-As for the treatment, it depends on the cause that caused the pain.
+If the bladder hurts due to a gynecological disease, then treatment is aimed, first of all, at the disorder that provoked the pain.
+This can occur with endocervicitis, salpingoophoritis, ovarian apoplexy, and endometritis.
+Diagnosis of the disease in such cases cannot be done without ultrasound.
+As for treatment, it depends on the cause of the pain.

-So, if pain is observed against the background of an inflammatory process in the genitourinary system (endocervicitis, salpingoophoritis, endometritis), then anti-inflammatory and antibacterial drugs are prescribed.
-(Monural, Cyston, Nolicin), the dosage and frequency of administration of which is determined by the doctor.
+So, if pain is observed against the background of an inflammatory process in the genitourinary system (endocervicitis, salpingoophoritis, endometritis), then anti-inflammatory and antibacterial drugs are prescribed (Monural, Cyston, Nolitsin), the dosage and frequency of administration of which is determined by the doctor.

-If pain occurs with such a gynecological disorder as apoplexy, the main type of treatment is surgical intervention.
-Conservative treatment is permissible only in mild form, when hemorrhage into the abdominal cavity is insignificant.
+If pain occurs due to a gynecological disorder such as apoplexy, the main type of treatment is surgery.
+Conservative treatment is permissible only in mild cases, when hemorrhage into the abdominal cavity is insignificant.

-Thus, when a woman has a bladder pain, frequent urination is noted, before treatment, it is necessary to conduct studies such as a complete blood count, ultrasound, a complete urinalysis, which will help to establish the cause of the development of symptoms.
+Thus, when a woman has bladder pain and frequent urination, before treatment, it is necessary to conduct studies such as a general blood test, ultrasound, and urinalysis, which will help determine the cause of the development of symptoms.

 CATEGORIES